danevd-TCD/Docker_Flask/README.md

 `\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\docker_flask_persistent-data\_data`

-Note that you will most likely need to update Flask to, for example, serve different files for different routes, depending on your site structure/layout.

-As of a recent update, Flask and it's WSGI partner app are now stored in the persistent volume.
-We're now ready to actually add our Flask backend and served frontend files.
-We clone our frontend repository into the persistent folder (`......\docker\volumes\docker_flask_persistent-data\_data`), so that any changes we make to our frontend can both be read by Docker and pushed to Github.

 Enter the following git command in your git terminal to clone our frontend section to this folder, without creating a parent folder:

 `git clone git@github.com:Team10UCD/Frontend.git .`